TUI Academy UK

 Young people who are not in employment, education or training face a range of structural barriers that can prevent them from accessing sustainable work.
 These barriers are particularly pronounced for individuals who have experienced long-term unemployment, have lower levels of formal education, are neurodiverse or disabled, or have previous convictions.
 Meanwhile, many small and medium-sized enterprises across the UK report difficulties recruiting and retaining staff, even as they continue to grow and seek skilled employees.

-Implemented in Luton, where TUI’s UK headquarters is based, the programme contributes to local regeneration efforts and supports the growing visitor economy linked to London Luton Airport.
+The project is implemented across two locations selected for their strong need and strategic relevance.
+In Luton, where TUI’s UK headquarters is based, the programme contributes to local regeneration efforts and supports the growing visitor economy linked to London Luton Airport.
+In Liverpool, a major tourism destination with a vibrant cultural economy, the project aligns with regional employment initiatives targeting young people.

 Throughout implementation, the project partners will actively capture lessons learned and identify opportunities for scale.
 By demonstrating how apprenticeship levy transfers can be combined with targeted wage support and inclusive recruitment practices, the TUI Academy UK creates a replicable model for supporting young people into work while addressing real workforce needs within local economies.

-If you are an SME interested in joining the programme, please follow the QR code below to register your interest:
+If you are an SME in Luton interested in joining the programme, please follow the QR code below to register your interest:

 Project Partner